 Mulching with cuttings of these plants is one way to transfer the nitrogen to your garden beds.
 (See: Mulching in the Permaculture Garden.)
 You can also compost the cuttings first to create a rich soil amendment for vegetable gardens.

-Tip: Chopping and dropping at the beginning of a rainy season will help the nitrogen-rich cuttings break down faster.
+Tip: Chopping and dropping at the beginning of a rainy season helps the nitrogen-rich cuttings break down faster.

 Berry Bushes for Fertilizer

-There are quite a number of nitrogen-fixing herbs and trees to add to your landscape, but sometimes a hedgerow of berry bushes is just the thing you need for privacy or other uses.
+There are quite a number of nitrogen-fixing herbs and trees to add to your landscape or the outskirts of your garden, but sometimes a hedgerow of berry bushes is just the thing you need for privacy and food!

-The following berries taste nothing like the common berries you’re accustomed to eating from the grocery store.
+The following berries taste nothing like common berries from the grocery store.
 In fact, modern grocery stores are a detriment to having a varied and diverse diet by only making a few fruits available to us.

 The modern grocery store phenomenon has reduced our appreciation and wisdom for nutritious wild foods.
-Where once we had knowledge about local wild plants that could feed us, now we rely on a grocery store to determine what we should eat with shipped-in foods.
+Where once we had knowledge about local wild plants that could feed us, now we rely on a grocery store to determine what we should eat.

 If you’re wondering how to make uncommon berries more palatable, see my ideas in How to Grow a Jelly Garden (Jelly being just one idea I mention!).